 Admission Requirements for Doctor of Chiropractic Degree Program

 Students not meeting the above science requirements may be eligible for admission through an alternative admission track plan.
-Please contact your admission counselor for more information.
+Please contact an admission counselor for more information.
 However, no student shall be admitted to Texas Chiropractic College with fewer than 90 semester hours or less than a 2.75 grade point average on a 4.0 scale for those 90 hours.

 Students should contact the licensing board(s) in the state(s) where they plan to practice in order to check for any pre-chiropractic college licensure requirements, such as a Bachelor’s degree, that exceed the above requirements (www.FCLB.org).